nanocurrency/nano-docs/docs/whitepaper/english.md

 Bitcoin, and other cryptocurrencies, function by achieving consensus on their global ledgers in order to verify legitimate transactions while resisting malicious actors.
 Bitcoin achieves consensus via an economic measure called Proof of Work (PoW).
-In a PoW system participants compete to compute a number, called a *nonce*, such that the hash of the entire block is in a target range.
+In a PoW system, participants compete in computing a number, called a *nonce*, such that the hash of the entire block is in a target range.
 This valid range is inversely proportional to the cumulative computation power of the entire Bitcoin network in order to maintain a consistent average time taken to find a valid nonce.